 40 weeks, then 41 and 42 weeks came and went.
 I agreed to NST (non-stress tests) past 41 weeks, and baby did wonderfully.
 My OB asked when we were scheduling the cesarean, and I told him I wasn’t going to, and that I’d let this baby come when it was ready.
 Though he disagreed, he did not try to force me to do anything I did not want.
 The day of my 42+1 appointment, I had to leave work early to pick up my 5 year old from his sitter’s house, because he was feverish and vomiting.
 (Excellent timing!).
 I took both boys home to rest, and after using the toilet, found I had some mucous discharge – Wow, perhaps this baby would finally be making a grand entrance!
 I messaged a few close friends and my doula, waited for my husband to be home with the boys, and left for my NST & OB appointment.
 I hadn’t been checked for dilation up until this point (much to everyone who asked dismay), but I went ahead with having him check me this time (to his surprise) and I was 2-3 cm, with a thick, high cervix.
 I had been worried he’d really try to push cesarean since I was past 42 weeks, but he didn’t say anything after I told him I was continuing to wait, other than that he was travelling during the weekends, so I may not get him once I got into labor, and there was worry about whomever I might have really giving me a hard time about TOLAC.
 But I knew worrying about something that may or may not happen was pointless, and I let it go.

 He called my doula and photographer, whom likely both heard me moaning and grunting in the background.
 I know enough about birth that I knew my body wanted to push in the car; I did my best not to, and to try to breathe through the urges instead.
+I remember occasionally glancing out the car windows and watching the street lights, cars and buildings fly by.
+It felt so crazy to finally be in labor and finally starting this chapter of the end of my pregnancy.
 We finally arrived at the hospital, where every person who encounters us asked if we need a wheelchair and if they can help at all.
 It hurt too much to sit and my husband thanked them but said I was working through normal labor.
 I got to triage and immediately got on the floor on all fours again.
-It’s so funny how people ask you to do things when you’re in full labor, or have a conversation with you, as if that’s going to happen.
+It’s so funny how people ask you to do things when you’re in full labor, or try to have a conversation with you, as if that’s going to happen.
 They convinced me to get on the bed while they placed a saline lock and did their standard protocol.
 In pure disbelief, they told me I was at 9 cm.
 NINE.
 I could not believe it.
 My other two labors basically ended around this stage, and here I felt I was just getting started.
 The nurses told us the rooms were full and I may have to deliver in the OR – I told them I didn’t care (though I was annoyed).
 They told me how VBAC has lots of risks- Yes, I’m aware.
 They thought I had a Classical incision – no, I don’t, and I’m glad you all clearly have no idea what you’re talking about.
 I know my risks.
 I know the statics.
 I’m going forward with my plan.
 (This was around 6 – 6:30 am).

-We got moved into a room and I stayed on all fours.
+We got moved into a normal room and I stayed on all fours.
 My doula and photographer were there with me, and I was so happy to hear their voices.
 My doula reminded me often that I didn’t need anyone in this room.
 The only person to have this birth that I needed was me, and my baby.
 Such powerful words.
-I asked repeatedly for my OB – I told them I wanted him and that he’d be there, to which they said they would “try” to call him.
-(He told me later they told him I was there, but that they didn’t need him, so he didn’t come.
-Still disappointed he wasn’t there.)
+I asked repeatedly for my OB – I told them I wanted him and that he has said he’d be there, to which they said they would “try” to call him.
+(He told me later they told him I was there, but that they didn’t need him, so he didn’t/ couldn’t come.
+Still sad he wasn’t there.)

-My bag of water was bulging far beneath my vulva, and I declined to break it at first, but decided later to go ahead – baby was already a +1 station and made a seal so only a small amount of water came out.
+My bag of waters was bulging far beneath my vagina, and I declined to break it at first, but decided later to go ahead – baby was already a +1 station and made a seal so only a small amount of water came out.
 I worked through each contraction, one at a time.
 Going from all fours/ hands & knees, to trying the squat bar (and not liking it), to squatting with one leg up at a time in bed.
 At some point I was checked again and found to be “complete”- possibly my new favorite word – and being told if you want to try pushing, go ahead.
-I tried for awhile, though I wanted my body to feel the urge to push (it had been for awhile now) and for my uterus to be doing the grunt of the work, rather than me forcing it.
+I tried for awhile, though I wanted to make sure my body felt the urge to push (it had been for awhile now) and for my uterus to be doing the grunt of the work, rather than me forcing it.
 Someone mentioned that I hadn’t peed since I’d been there, and we all decided to make the long walk (about 5 steps) to the bathroom.
 I’d also wanted greatly to use the shower, but the hot water wasn’t working!
 What a disappointment!
 So I sat on the toilet backwards, where it seemed like nothing happened, other than more contractions.
-I turned around to face forward to see if that would help me pee (I knew an empty bladder would give baby some room to move around/ down), and baby was quickly coming.
+I turned around to face forward to see if that would help me pee (I knew an empty bladder would give baby some room to move around/ down), and immediately I realized baby was coming quickly!
 I could hear my moans/ pushes/ opera-singer sounds coming out of me, and knew what I felt was most likely the ‘ring of fire’.
 I felt between my legs, and there was the top of a head.
 Again, I couldn’t believe it!
 Without seeing it, I knew I was feeling hair, and a little head that I’d soon meet.
 I think I kept it to myself for another 1-2 contractions, and then told my husband and doula “I’m crowning!”.
 I don’t know if they didn’t believe me or what, but they both said “Great!”.
 I thought ….
-Yeah, no, seriously!!
+Yeah, no, seriously!
+Wondering if I was about to have my baby on the bathroom floor, to which I was not complete opposed!

-At some point, an anesthesiologist came in, said something to me about ….
+At some point an anesthesiologist came in and said something to me about ….
 I honestly don’t even know what, and then left.
-My doula & photographer later said he said that I’d be a “Stat OR”, meaning I’d probably be needing to undergo general anesthesia or something (assuming I’d be rupturing soon, not realizing I was nearly pushing the baby out in that moment, on the toilet).
+My doula & photographer later said she said that I’d be a “Stat OR”, meaning I’d probably be needing to undergo general anesthesia – she was assuming I’d be rupturing soon, not realizing I was nearly pushing the baby out in that moment, on the toilet.
+Why she waited until then to come in to talk to me, I don’t know.
+But her words did not concern me in the slightest.

 My doula mentioned that I might want to get in the bed before the hospital staff put me in the bed, so I agreed.
 With one hand holding my baby’s head, and the other holding onto my husband, walking with my knees bent and legs wide, we slowly went back to the bed, still getting back onto all fours/ hands & knees.
-There was a mention from one of the staff of getting into a different position, which I said I was staying as I was.
-The moment in my memory is blurry, as it usually is in labor, but I believe I pushed for around 10-15 minutes, only with contractions and as I felt the urge, and pushing how I wanted (an important part of my birth plan), and a head emerged, and then a slippery body, along with the rest of the water bag.
+There was a mention from one of the staff of getting into a different position if baby’s position required it, which I said was fine, but that I was staying as I was for now.
+The moment in my memory is blurry, as it usually is in labor, but I believe I pushed for around 10 more minutes, only with contractions and as I felt the urge, and pushing how I wanted (an important part of my birth plan), and a head emerged, and then a slippery body, along with the rest of the water bag, gushing all over.
 The doctor asked my husband to announce the gender (another part of my birth preferences) and with tears in his eyes, he announced she was a girl.
 I looked through my legs to see a little screaming bloody baby who just made her way into this world in a way I didn’t know that I’d ever experience.
 They suggested I flip onto my back, and again, one of my strong wishes, she came immediately to me on my chest.
 Crying, screaming, bloody, beautiful, girl & daughter.
 How is it possible I got everything I wanted from this birth?
 Somehow, I was one of the few in the room not crying, but I was happy beyond words.
 I’d done it.
-I had my vba2c and I proved every single person wrong who thought I was crazy, who said I couldn’t do it, who thought I was being irrational and unsafe.
+I had my vba2c and vbar, and I proved every single person wrong who thought I was crazy, who said I couldn’t do it, who thought I was being irrational and unsafe.
 We did it together.
+I believed we could, but now I knew it.